You Have 7 Days. Here Is How to Use Them.

 Below 70% Not ready.
 Consider postponing the exam by 1 to 2 weeks for additional study.

 If you are below 70% on a timed practice exam three days before the real thing, adding three more days of cramming is unlikely to close the gap.
-It is better to reschedule and use the extra time for structured preparation than to pay $36.75 for an attempt the data says you will not pass.
+It is usually better to reschedule and use the extra time for structured preparation than to pay for an attempt the data says is risky.
 The retake guide covers how to structure additional preparation time.

 Day 5 (2 Days Before): Patch and Polish